THE ORLANDO CEMETERY PROJECT:

 TIME: 7:00 P.M.

 ADMISSION: Free for members, $5 for guests, which can be applied to membership.
 No charge for first time attendees.

 About the Jewish Genealogical Society of Greater Orlando

-The Jewish Genealogical Society of Greater Orlando is a non-profit organization formed in 1990, for sharing genealogical information, techniques and research tools with anyone interested in Jewish genealogy.
+The Jewish Genealogical Society of Greater Orlando is a non-profit organization founded in 1990, dedicated to sharing genealogical information, techniques and research tools with anyone interested in Jewish genealogy.
 Anyone may join the JGSGO.
 Annual dues are $35 for an individual and $40 for a family.
 JGSGO’s monthly meetings are free to members.

 Questions?
 Email firstname.lastname@example.org/jgsgreate email@example.com, or call 407-494-4230.

 Members are encouraged to visit the MEMBER’S BLOG, which we use to publicize interesting and useful items.
 See the latest blog message that contains a link to the obituary of Gene Starn, who was one of the original founders of JGSGO.